-After a traditional Japanese breakfast we continue our tour along small country roads.
-We will climb half way to sacred Mt.
+After a traditional Japanese breakfast, continue the tour along small country roads.
+Climb half way to sacred Mt.
 Atago and then drop down into wild and romantic Hozukyo Gorge.
 From there a short, steep climb takes us to Kyoto's western district of Arashiyama.
-In Arashiyama we will visit Otagi Nenbutsu temple with more than 1000 stone Buddhist statues all around the temple ground and cruise through the traditional townscape lined with temples, shrines and old houses, as well as passing through the famous bamboo forest.
-From Arashiyama we will head back to our starting point where the tour ends.
+In Arashiyama, visit Otagi Nenbutsu temple with more than 1000 stone Buddhist statues all around the temple ground and cruise through the traditional townscape lined with temples, shrines and old houses, as well as passing through the famous bamboo forest.
+From Arashiyama head back to our starting point where the tour ends.

 This tour can be done as:

 - Self-guided 1-day tour

 Price: 6,000 yen per person (using rental touring bike)

 Price: 9,000 yen per person (using rental e-bike)

 - Self-guided 2-day tour

 Price: 26,800 yen per person (using rental touring bike)

 Price: 33,800 yen per person (using rental e-bike)